-You've probably seen a few clips or a trailer for Superliminal by now, the perspective-bending puzzle game from developer Pillow Castle.
-Trapping you in a surreal dream therapy session, Superliminal is an exercise in abstract thinking as you navigate the recesses of your own mind and manipulate objects that fit in your pocket one moment and tower over you the next—depending on how you look at them.
+Superliminal is a perspective-bending puzzle game from developer Pillow Castle that traps you in a surreal dream therapy session.
+Superliminal is an exercise in abstract thinking as you navigate the recesses of your own mind and manipulate objects that fit in your pocket one moment and tower over you the next—depending on how you look at them.

 And there's more to it than making a chess piece huge so it can weigh down a floor switch or using an enormous cheese wedge as a ramp.
 Superliminal plays with size—sometimes your own size size as well—but also with space, light, and darkness.